javascript-tutorial/en.javascript.info/10-regular-expressions-javascript/01-regexp-introduction/article.md

 Regular expressions is a powerful way of searching and replacing inside a string.

-In Javascript regular expressions are implemented using objects of a built-in `RegExp` class and integrated with strings.
+In JavaScript regular expressions are implemented using objects of a built-in `RegExp` class and integrated with strings.

 Please note that regular expressions vary between programming languages.
-In this tutorial we concentrate on Javascript.
+In this tutorial we concentrate on JavaScript.
 Of course there's a lot in common, but they are a somewhat different in Perl, Ruby, PHP etc.

 [cut]